CodeYourFuture/Portfolio/README.md

 Bakhat Begum,

 I am currently enrolled in a software development bootcamp at CodeYourFuture.
-As a dedicated and hardworking student, I am committed to pursuing my career goals as a software developer in the tech industry.
+As a dedicated and hardworking student, I am committed to pursuing my career goals as a software developer in the tech industry hopefully.

 ## ShowCase